Eidolon123/Notes/Assessment/345 report.md

 ## 3. Ethical and Legal Considerations

-The availability of data is paramount when designing an IoT device, for example a smart pace maker

-### Privacy
+Privacy and data security are two issues that can easily arise from poorly configured security surround IoT devices.
 IP Webcams are often deployed in offices of businesses to enable remote monitoring out of office hours and can cut down on the costs of an on site security team.
 Issues arise as IP cameras get cheaper and carry less security features such as a lack of encryption on the video feed.
 These cameras can pose a huge privacy issue when found on listings from Shodan with public facing login pages along with very often weak username and password combinations.

 Lets take for example a camera that looks over a floor of office cubicles.
 The employees of this office will more than likely never really notice the camera as is the case with many out of sight out of mind IoT devices.
 If this camera is actually streaming video openly to the internet there's a very high chance that an attacker could watch this stream and extract sensitive data such as passwords typed on a screen, record keystrokes if someones keyboard is visible or just record movements of employees in preparation for a physical attack.
 In this situation the business has both an ethical and legal obligation to ensure the security of their surveillance systems.

-### Data Security

-Due to IoT devices often being low/battery powered they will lack the computational power to perform complex encryption algorithms.
-Whether data is stored locally on the device or sent to the cloud this

 ## 4. Security Concerns